Pair filamentation and laser scattering in beam-driven QED cascades: Formation of pair filamentation

-Filamentation of plasmas could arise from two-stream instability, Weibel instability, or ponderomotive filamentation instability~\cite{BretPRL2005, BertPRE2004}.
+Filamentation of plasmas could arise from or be influenced by two-stream instability, Weibel instability~\cite{BretPRL2005, BertPRE2004, Angelo_2015}, or ponderomotive filamentation instability~\cite{Kruer1985, Epperlein1990}.
 Although the formation of pair filamentation is correlated to counterpropagating pair streams, we cannot directly attribute the filamentation to the plasma streaming instability.
-The streaming instability exists in conventional electron-ion plasmas when counterpropagating electron streams carry a longitudinal current and a ``return current'' which produce strong transverse magnetic field to focus the streams~\cite{Weibel_1959,Harris_1959,Fried_1959}.
+The streaming instability exists in plasmas when counterpropagating streams carry a longitudinal current and a ``return current'' which produces strong transverse magnetic field to focus the streams~\cite{Weibel_1959,Harris_1959,Fried_1959}.
 However, the electron positron pairs respond symmetrically to the longitudinal laser pressure, including both the radiation reaction and the laser ponderomotive force.
-The longitudinally flowing pair streams are charge neutral and current neutral, at least in the center, and cannot produce a current or a ``return current''.
-Thus, the pair plasma streams are not likely produce streaming instabilities.
+The longitudinally flowing pair streams are charge neutral and current neutral, at least in the center, and cannot produce a current or a ``return current.''
+Thus, the laser ponderomotive force is not likely to produce streaming instabilities of pair plasmas.
+In the specific simulation, the filaments grow and saturate within ten laser cycles.
+It is much shorter than the time scales~\cite{BretPRL2005, BertPRE2004} of two-stream instability $\tau_\mathrm{TS} \sim \gamma/\omega_p \sim 2300/\omega_0$ or the Weibel instability $\tau_\mathrm{W} \sim \sqrt\gamma/\omega_p \sim 95/\omega_0$, where $\omega_0$ is the laser frequency and $\gamma$ is the pair Lorentz factor.

 More details of the filamentation process are shown in the pair momentum space in Fig.~\ref{fig:distr}.
 The transverse momentum distribution $p_y$, plotted in the left column, reveals the pair oscillation in the laser field.
 Interestingly, the distribution in $p_y$ shows narrow width compared to the maximum momentum.
-This can be explained from the factor that the creation and deceleration of pairs are synchronized with the peak laser amplitude and their initial transverse momentum is negligible.
-The conservation of canonical momentum $p_y+a_0m_ec$ leads to synchronized oscillation of $p_y$.
+This can be explained from the factor that the creation and deceleration of pairs are synchronized with the peak laser amplitude, and their initial transverse momentum is negligible.
+The conservation of canonical momentum $p_y+a_0m_ec$ leads to synchronized oscillation of $p_y$, where $m_e$ is the electron mass, and $c$ is the speed of light.